-Life at traffic light orange - people at the first instance will be offered telephone consults - if you need to see a clinician in person this will need to be booked.
-COVID 19 Traffic Light Life at Orange.
+People at the first instance will be offered telephone consults - if you need to see a clinician in person this will need to be booked.
+The current COVID-19 response.

 All patients are expected to wear a face mask in the clinic at all times, also during their consultations.

 Clinical people will also be wearing face masks in the consultations.